phoenix125/7dtdServerUpdateUtility/readme.txt

 (2019-02-04) v2.0.0
 - The .ini file was completely redesigned to be easier to read and understand.
-- Added three more "call external script" options for increased versitility.
+- Added three more "call external script" options for increased versatility.
-- All puttytel instances are now hidden; no more annoying popups, except SteamCMD updates... those are intentionally visible.
+- All puttytel instances are now hidden; no more annoying pop-ups, except SteamCMD updates... those are intentionally visible.
 - Restarts now occur at the scheduled time without delay due to announcements.
 - Added the option to add extra command lines to SteamCMD and/or 7DaysToDieServer.exe.
 - Added another announcement option for Discord for Remote Restart requests.
 - The "Use SteamCMD" option was removed.
-SteamCMD is vital to the functionalilty of this utility.
+SteamCMD is vital to the functionality of this utility.
 It is automatically downloaded and installed.
 - Added several failsafes for invalid parameter entries and characters in the .ini.
     Most invalid entries/characters are replaced automatically with valid entries and an entry in placed in the log detailing the changes.
 - If Remote Restart is enabled, the restart link is now added to the log file (unless "hide password" option is enabled).